Local structures on stratified spaces: Differential topology of conically smooth stratified spaces

-\item \textbf{Handlebody decompositions:} Let $M$ be the interior of a compact manifold, possibly with boundary.
-Then $M$ admits a finite open handlebody decomposition. \item \textbf{Compact exhuastions:} Let $M$ be a smooth manifold.
-Then there is a sequence of codimension zero compact submanifolds with boundary $M_0 \subset M_1\subset \dots \subset M$ whose union is $M$, with each $M_i$ the interior of a compact manifold with boundary. \end{enumerate} In Part 3 we establish versions of~(1),~(2), and~(3) for stratified spaces.
+\item \textbf{Handlebody decompositions:} If $M$ is the interior of a compact manifold with boundary, then $M$ admits a finite open handlebody decomposition. \item \textbf{Compact exhaustions:} There is a sequence of codimension-zero compact submanifolds with boundary $M_0 \subset M_1\subset \dots \subset M$ whose union is $M$. \end{enumerate} In Part 3 we establish versions of~(1),~(2), and~(3) for conically smooth stratified spaces.

-To arrive at a notion of tubular neighborhoods for stratified spaces, we first develop a notion of stratified spaces with corners, and show that every stratified space can be resolved by a smooth manifold with corners.
+To arrive at a notion of tubular neighborhoods for conically smooth stratified spaces, we first develop a notion of stratified spaces with corners, and show that every conically smooth stratified space can be resolved by a smooth manifold with corners.
 The rough idea is to replace a stratum $X_k \subset X$ by a spherical blow-up -- as an example, if $X_k$ is a smooth submanifold, we replace $X_k \subset X$ by the sphere bundle associated to its normal bundle.
 In general this results in a stratified space \emph{with boundary}.
 Iterating this spherical blow-up stratum by stratum, one arrives at an ordinary smooth manifold with corners.
-This story is the topic of Section~\ref{sec.boundary-corners}, where we call this resolution \emph{unzipping}.
+This story is the topic of \S\ref{sec.boundary-corners}, where we call this resolution \emph{unzipping}.
 Then the existence of collar neighborhoods of corners, which is classical, gives the existence of tubular neighborhoods of $X_k\subset X$, which is our stratified version of~(1).
 See Corollary~\ref{unzip-functor}.

-We prove the stratified space analogue of~(2) in Theorem~\ref{open-handles} by induction on depth, with base case that of ordinary smooth manifolds.
+We prove the stratified analogue of~(2) in Theorem~\ref{open-handles} by induction on depth, with base case that of ordinary smooth manifolds.
 The inductive step relies on the decomposition

 which we now explain.
-Here, $X$ is a stratified space of depth $k$, and $\sL_k(X)$ is the \emph{link} about the depth $k$ stratum of $X$.
+Here, $X$ is a conically smooth stratified space of depth $k$, and $\Link_k(X)$ is the \emph{link} about the depth $k$ stratum of $X$.
 This is the generalization of the sphere bundle associated to a normal bundle, and is in fact a fiber bundle of stratified spaces as defined in Definition~\ref{def.maps}.
-The bundle is equipped with a projection $\sL_k(X) \xra{\pi_k} X_k$, and $\sC(\pi_k)$ is the fiberwise cone.
-In fact, the existence of an open embedding $\sC(\pi_k) \hookrightarrow X$ is another way to state the stratified space version of~(1).
+The bundle is equipped with a projection $\Link_k(X) \xra{\pi_k} X_k$, and $\sC(\pi_k)$ is the fiberwise cone.
+In fact, the existence of an open embedding $\sC(\pi_k) \hookrightarrow X$ is another way to state the stratified version of~(1).
 Finally, the existence of conically smooth proper functions $X\xra{f}\RR$ gives~(3) without much trouble.